offbyone/ideas/content/posts/2023-06-13-how-to-remotely-update-the-host-certificates-on-a-udm.md

 # The Unifi Dream Machine SSL Cert

 To get the UDM certificates installed, though, I needed to [patch the letsencrypt script package](https://github.com/JessThrysoee/synology-letsencrypt/pull/6) a bit.
 Specifically, I added two features: One, don't nuke the hook script each run, and two, let me have more than one configuration.
-That second part isn't [strictly]{#strictly}\_ necessary, but it made it way easier.
+That second part isn't [strictly]{#strictly}_ necessary, but it made it way easier.

 I created an SSH key to access my UDM from my Synology as `root`.
 That makes the hook passwordless.
-Not perfect, but if someone has root access on my hosts, I have bigger problems[ref]Now that I think about it, I wonder if I could make a webhook on the Synology that just gives out a tarball of the latest certificates, and then run a cron job on the UDM\... nah, I don't think that's a good investment of my time.[/ref].
+Not perfect, but if someone has root access on my hosts, I have bigger problems[ref]Now that I think about it, I wonder if I could make a webhook on the Synology that just gives out a tarball of the latest certificates, and then run a cron job on the UDM... nah, I don't think that's a good investment of my time.[/ref].

 Once I had that, I set this as my hook script for certificate renewal: